Punctured logarithmic maps: The stack of punctured maps

 By Proposition~\ref{Prop: Basic monoid}, the type of the central fiber then determines the extension $\overline{\cM}_{C^{\circ}}$ of $\overline{\cM}_{C_K^{\circ}}$ and a map $\bar f^{\flat}: \ul{f}^*\overline{\cM}_X\rightarrow \overline{\cM}_{C^{\circ}}$ extending the corresponding map on the generic fiber.
 Here $\overline{\cM}_{C^{\circ}}$ is defined at punctures by pre-stability via Corollary~\ref{cor:pre-stable}.

-Next, \cite[\S\,4.2]{LogGW} shows that the logarithmic structure on the base $\Spec R$ is uniquely defined.
+Next, \cite[\S4.2]{LogGW}\footnote{{We take the opportunity to correct an error, pointed out by the referee of the current paper, in the first paragraph of \cite[\S4.2]{LogGW}.
+Two descriptions of a set $U(\eta)$ are given.
+The first description, as the set of generizations of points in $A$, the set of non-special points in $\ul{C}_0$, is not correct (it is not necessarily an open set).
+Thus the reader should rely only on the second description of the set $U(\eta)$.}} shows that the logarithmic structure on the base $\Spec R$ is uniquely defined.
 In this argument, marked points play no role, and the argument remains unchanged in the punctured case.
-In particular, this produces a unique choice of logarithmic structure $\cM_R$ on $\Spec R$, which in addition comes with a morphism of logarithmic structures $\cM_R^0\rightarrow \cM_R$ where $\cM_R^0$ is the basic logarithmic structure (pulled back from the moduli space of pre-stable curves $\bM$ with its basic logarithmic structure, see \cite[App.~A]{LogGW}) associated to the family $\ul{C}\rightarrow \Spec R$.
+In particular, this produces a unique choice of logarithmic structure $\cM_R$ on $\Spec R$, which in addition comes with a morphism of logarithmic structures $\cM_R^0\rightarrow \cM_R$ where $\cM_R^0$ is the basic logarithmic structure (pulled back from the moduli space of pre-stable curves $\bM$ with its basic logarithmic structure, see \cite[App.\,A]{LogGW}) associated to the family $\ul{C}\rightarrow \Spec R$.
 In particular, one obtains a logarithmic structure $(\ul{C},\cM_C')= (\Spec R, \cM_R)\times_{(\Spec R,\cM_R^0)} (\ul{C}, \cM_C^0)$, where $\cM_C^0$ is the logarithmic structure pulled back from the basic logarithmic structure of the universal curve over $\scrM(\ul{X}/\ul{B}, \ul{\beta})$.
-The logarithmic structure $\cM_C'$ then has logarithmic marked points along the punctures $p$, but there is a sub-logarithmic structure $\cM_C\subset \cM_C'$ which only differs in that the punctures are no longer marked.
+The logarithmic structure $\cM_C'$ then has logarithmic marked points along the punctures $p$, but there is a sub-logarithmic structure $\cM_C\subset \cM_C'$ which only differs in that {we remove the marked points, that is, we make $(\ul C,\cM_C)\arr (\Spec R,\cM_R)$ strict away from the nodes.}